 “Service is the rent we pay for being.
 It is the very purpose of life, and not something you do in your spare time.” – Marian Wright Edelman

-Window wells and window well drains are installations that play an integral part of any below-grade window installations.
-Homeowners enjoy the feel of natural light in their basements; but drainage and waterproofing considerations need to be kept in mind.
-Improperly installed or un-maintained window wells are most susceptible to leakage and/or cracking inside the foundation walls.
-Proper window well installations will afford a tight (below grade) water seal around the window frame itself; keeping the concrete foundation wall, window lintel and interior finish intact.
-Tip: Your eavestrough and downspouts need to be free of debris to carry the large volumes of water from your roof away from your foundation; your window wells require the same consideration.
-Over time, leaves and debris build up inside your window well preventing drainage to the weeping tile system below.
+Window wells and drains play an integral part of any below-grade window installation profile.
+Homeowners enjoy the feel of natural light in their basements but drainage and waterproofing considerations need to be kept in mind.
+Improperly installed or un-maintained window wells are most susceptible to leakage and/or cracking from inside the foundation walls.
+Proper window well installations will afford a tight water seal around the window frame itself and keep the concrete foundation wall, window lintel and interior finishes intact.
+Additionally, your window wells require yearly maintenance to stay free of leaves and debris.

 HERE’S HOW WE DO IT